 Let’s talk about racism in Australia.
-Racism, simply put, is where an historically oppressed group (or individual from such a group) is treated differently on the basis of their race.
+Racism, simply put, is where an historically oppressed group (or individual from such a group) gets different and negative treatment on the basis of their race.
 (I don’t really have the space here to explain why ‘reverse racism’ doesn’t exist – for a humorous explanation take a look at Aamer Rahman’s stand-up piece on the topic.)

 Applying this very basic definition of racism, it becomes easy to pick out instances of race discrimination in Australia.
 At the group level, racism is apparent in the fact that Aboriginal people are incarcerated at 13 times the rate of non-Indigenous people.
 As Tim Dick points out in the Sydney Morning Herald, this means that “at any one time, over 2 per cent of the Indigenous population is locked up.”
 The fact that this one group is so disproportionately affected by incarceration indicates a systemic problem with race.

 At the individual level, an obvious example of racism is the bashing of Nassir Bare by police.
-During the assault, it is alleged that one of the police said: “You black people think you can come to this country and steal cars.
+During the assault, there are allegations that one of the police said: “You black people think you can come to this country and steal cars.
 We give you a second chance and you come and steal cars.”

 From these three examples, it is clear that racism is alive here in Australia.
 But if racism is so obviously wrong, why does it still exist?